- Forms (intranet)

 - Instrumentation rates are found on the Billing and Fees page.

-- If you change labs or accounts, please notify Tim and Dave immediately so that your account can be updated correctly.
+- If you change labs or accounts, please fill out the change of information form immediately so that your account can be updated correctly.

 Tips and Tricks